ThePlayer14/project-eleven/README.md

 # project-eleven
-A native PC recompilation of the Xbox 360 version of 11eyes CrossOver PC recompilation using ReXGlue.
+A native PC recompilation of the Xbox 360 version of 11eyes CrossOver using ReXGlue.

 ## Building